-The third tranche, which abides by specific conditions (NBTXR3 should obtain the European Commission trademark and reach the main performance criteria for the Phase III pivot, for head and neck cancer treatment), has not been requested by the Company yet.
-The deadline for requesting this third tranche, initially scheduled as of July 26, 2020, was delayed by 12 months to July 31, 2021.
+The third tranche, which abides by specific conditions (NBTXR3 should obtain the European Commission trademark and reach the main performance criteria for the Phase III pivot, for head and neck cancer treatment), has not been requested by the Company.
+The deadline for requesting this third tranche, initially scheduled as of July 26, 2020, had been delayed by 12 months to July 31, 2021.
+As the conditions were not met by July 31, 2021, the Company will not be able to request the final tranche of the EIB loan.

 Pursuant to the terms of the loan, the Company is also required, during a six-year royalty calculation period commencing on January 1, 2021, to pay (on each June 30 with respect to the preceding year within the calculation period) additional interest in the form of royalties, calculated according to the number of tranches that have been withdrawn and indexed on the annual sales turnover (see Note 4.2).
 Initially, the Company calculated estimated future royalties based on its forecast of future annual sales turnover, and this estimated amount was included in the amortized cost of the loan.
 When the Company revises its forecasts of estimated royalties, the carrying value of the liability is subsequently adjusted based on the revised estimate of future royalties, which is discounted at the original effective interest rate.
 The related impact on the carrying value of the liability is recorded as financial income or expense, as applicable.
 Due to the delay caused by COVID-19 in clinical trials and the revision of the related sales development plan, the sales forecasts were updated resulting in a change in estimate of the accrued royalties (see Note 12 of our consolidated financial statements for details about the impact of this sales forecast update).
-A 10% increase of the estimated future net sales would result in an immaterial change of the EIB loan valuation recorded as of December 31, 2020.
+A 10% increase of the estimated future net sales would result in an immaterial change of the EIB loan valuation recorded as of December 31, 2021.